This Week's N.Y. Deal Sheet: Hudson Yards Gets More Financial Tenants

 Columbia Property Trust completed its purchase of the land underneath 149 Madison Ave., a 127K SF Midtown office property, which it put under contract in March.
 The Atlanta-based REIT acquired the land for $87.7M from the Schwalbe family, which ground-leased the building, a lease that is set to expire, alongside all the leases in the property, next month.
 At that time, CPT would own a fee simple interest in the property and start to undertake renovations to draw higher-priced office tenants.

-Pennsylvania-based Korman Communities has purchased the hotel and commercial pieces of the Smyth Hotel in Tribeca for $72.2M.
+Pennsylvania-based Korman Communities and its partners Shorewood Real Estate Group and Prodigy Network have purchased the hotel and commercial pieces of the Smyth Hotel in Tribeca for $72.2M.
 The 100-room hotel at 85 West Broadway also includes a ground-floor restaurant, Little Park.

 Two years after it acquired 432 West 58th St. in Manhattan for $55M to develop a new facility, Italian bilingual private school La Scuola d'Italia has sold the property for $59M.
 The buyer, RM 58 LLC, is registered to Rosemawr Management, a municipal investment adviser.
 The school renovated the building, which it bought from Mount Sinai, to include a new facade, new classrooms and recreational facilities, a media center, a garden and an atrium.